khallinen/khallinen.github.io/Research.md

 ---
 layout: default
 title: Research
+description: How do bacteria go with the flow?
+And what can we learn from it?
 ---

 How do bacteria go with the flow?
 And what can we learn from it?